Bayesian Active Learning in the Presence of Nuisance Parameters: DETAILS OF ILLUSTRATIVE EXAMPLES

-\paragraph{Estimating ETIG and ETSIG.} Unlike in the path analysis example, for which \Cref{eq:rho-etig} and \Cref{eq:rho-etsig} give closed-form expressions for the ETIG and ETSIG, the ETIG and ETSIG for this example are not known in closed form.
-We approximate the posterior distribution with the best-fitting member of a family of variational distributions \citep{foster_variational_2019}.
-A common choice of variational distribution is a multivariate normal, which is theoretically justified as the asymptotic parameter distribution in the limit of infinite data \citep{paninski_asymptotic_2005}.
+Unlike in the linear model setting, for which there are closed-form expressions for the ETIG and ELIG, the ETIG and ELIG for this example are not known in closed form.
+We approximate them using the following nested Monte Carlo estimators: